wataruito/dlc2_edit_labels/README.md

 - Display video and markers for inferred bodyparts
 - The markers can be dragged freely
 - Add manual annotation for freezing for each mouse
-- Output the frames and bodypart coordinate, which are modified
+- Output only the frames and bodypart coordinates that are modified

-Not implimented yet
+#### Not implimented yet
 - Merge with existing training dataset and relabel them if need

 Using the basic framework from maximus009/VideoPlayer<BR>